Loyola University Maryland

 The Counseling Center offers experienced professionals who can help you explore many different concerns.
 We value each person for their unique personality, perspective, background, and culture.
 Learn more about us.

-For the Fall 2023 semester, the Counseling Center will offer both in-person and telehealth services.
-Check out our Available Services to learn more.
+For the Spring 2024 semester, the Counseling Center will offer both in-person and telehealth services.
+Check out Available Services to learn more.
 Due to state licensing laws, students must be residing in Maryland to be eligible for Let’s Talk, assessment, and therapy services.

-If you have tested positive for COVID-19, are experiencing symptoms of COVID-19, have been recently exposed to someone who tested positive for COVID-19, or are experiencing cold, flu, or other respiratory illnesses please call the Counseling Center prior to your appointment to discuss options for rescheduling or telehealth session(s).
+If you are experiencing symptoms of COVID-19, have been recently exposed to someone who tested positive for COVID-19, or tested positive for COVID-19, please call the Counseling Center prior to your appointment to discuss options for rescheduling or telehealth sessions.

-Online scheduling is available for currently enrolled Loyola students, residing in Maryland, to schedule non-crisis Initial Appointments.
+Online scheduling is available for currently enrolled Loyola students, residing in Maryland, to schedule non-crisis Initial Appointments only.
 For all other appointments, please call the Counseling Center at 410-617-2273.

-If you are needing immediate crisis support, contact the Counseling Center during business hours M-F, 8:30am-5pm EST at 410-617-2273 or the After-Hours Crisis Line at 410-617-5530.
+If you need immediate crisis support, contact the Counseling Center during business hours (M-F, 8:30 am-5 pm EST) or the After-Hours Crisis Line at 410-617-5530.
 You always get a live counselor, every single time after hours at 410-617-5530.
 But if the call volume is high that means you might wait a few minutes for the next available counselor.
-Don’t hang up, your call is important and will be answered.
+Do not hang up, your call is important and will be answered.
 Learn more about Emergency Services.

 Concerns we address